 The views expressed in this Guide are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.

-Further copies of this document in a variety of formats, along with other study outputs (including a practice guide for social workers) are available at:
+Further copies of this document in a variety of formats, along with other study outputs (including a practice guide for social workers) are available on the reports page of the Shaping Our Lives website.